-The tryptich BELIEVING IS BELIEVING will be shown as part of the
+The triptych BELIEVING IS BELIEVING was shown as part of the

 Believing is believing

 She dreamed she was painting the edges of her dreams

 Beliefs are ideas or opinions we accept as being true.
 Advertising, religion, politics, and sports all rely on our human desire to feel part of a group.
 Shared beliefs help us feel accepted, even if what is believed is not necessarily true.
 In other words, in our political and economic culture, ‘the truth’—however unreasonable—becomes whatever we choose to believe.
 The danger our civilization faces is that it has become morally acceptable to manipulate false identification and belief for the short-term benefit of a few, regardless of the consequences for the planet as a whole.